 Rev’d Dr Ruth Mathieson, Principal

 St Francis College has been offering theological studies since 1897, when the small group of candidates for ordination met in the rectory at All Saints Church, Brisbane.
-In the 1938 St Francis College moved to the beautiful Milton site, with Old Bishopsbourne at the centre.
+In 1938, St Francis College moved to the beautiful Milton site, with Old Bishopsbourne at the centre.
 During its history, the College has offered courses as part of the Australian College of Theology, the Brisbane College of Theology, CSU School of Theology and now as a member College of the University of Divinity.
 St Francis College has collaborated with the University of Queensland, Griffith University, and Charles Sturt University.
 From its origins as a seminary for single men preparing for ordination as priests, the College has transformed into a diverse ecumenical learning community that welcomes anyone interested in theological studies, regardless of gender, sexual identity, prior educational background or vocational aspirations.

 St Francis College Campus